 Create a cloud computer template based on the custom image.
 For more information, see Create and manage custom templates.

-Use a cloud computer template that contains the custom image to create cloud computers or cloud computer pools.
-For more information, see Create cloud computers or Create and manage a cloud computer pool.
+Use a cloud computer template that contains the custom image to create cloud computers or many-to-many shares.
+For more information, see Create cloud computers or Create and manage many-to-many shares.